bricemason/sencha-tools-bridge/README.md

 A bash script to enable the Sencha SDK Tools for Sencha Touch 2.0 to co-exist with Sencha Cmd for Sencha Touch 2.1.

-This script will not modify the Sencha SDK Tools in any way.
-Instead it removes Sencha SDK Tools from the system PATH, then adds a couple of symlinks to key resources needed to run the tools.
+This script will not modify the Sencha SDK Tools or Sencha Cmd in any way.
+Instead it removes Sencha SDK Tools and Sencha Cmd from the system PATH, then adds an alias of 'sencha' to itself.

+Once the bridge is installed, you can use the `sencha` command as you normally would.
+The bridge will figure out the proper context and reroute the command to the correct toolset.

 Profile scripts `.bash_profile` and `.bashrc` are modified but backup copies are stored in `.bash_profile.sencha-tools-bridge-save` and `.bashrc.sencha-tools-bridge-save` during both